VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 `GET_CONTENT`*(left image)* vs `ACTION_OPEN_DOCUMENT`*(right image)*: the last option has less available data sources.

-`GET_CONTENT` contains redundant entires like Google Photo, but it also has additional third parties that hasn't migrated to document provider yet.
+`GET_CONTENT` contains redundant entries like Google Photo, but it also has additional third parties that haven't migrated to document provider yet.

 ### The code {#code}